Neurosymbolic AI

 Neurosymbolic AI combines the pattern-recognition power of neural networks with the rigour of symbolic reasoning.
 My work in this area focuses on formally verifying correctness and robustness properties of neural networks and other machine learning systems using the Rocq proof assistant.

 A central goal is to give machine learning systems the same level of trustworthiness that we expect from safety-critical software, by providing machine-checked proofs of their behaviour.
+This work builds on verified mathematical foundations, where formalized probability theory and concentration inequalities provide the rigorous basis for reasoning about learning algorithms.

 Differentiable Logics in Rocq